Inventory1

 Setting up product types

 Will your business be stocking products regularly?
 If so, which ones?
-Those will be considered stocked items, and you’ll want to be able to track the quantity of those products at multiple locations, like so:
+Those will be considered stocked items, and you will want to be able to track the quantity of those products at multiple locations.

 Drawing of a product list: Quantity shows amount on hand, Location shows the location of the product

 If your storage areas are fairly small and your product list isn’t very complicated, you can just start off with locations.
-However, if your business starts to hold more inventory and requires larger spaces that need to be subdivided, it’s common to create multiple sublocations to help organize each major location (e.g., Warehouse AAisle 2).
+However, if your business starts to hold more inventory and requires larger spaces that need to be subdivided, it’s common to create multiple sublocations to help organize each major location (for instance, Warehouse A, Aisle 2).

 If your business deals with products where each instance of the product is unique and serialized, you’ll want to be able to track every individual serial number.
-Certain pieces of inventory software (like inFlow Cloud) will let you enter this information into a dedicated Serial field that can take in multiple serial numbers at once, but if you’re using a spreadsheet, you’ll want to add an extra column to capture each instance of a serialized number:
+Certain pieces of inventory software (like inFlow Cloud) will let you enter this information into a dedicated Serial field that can take in multiple serial numbers at once, but if you are using a spreadsheet, you will want to add an extra column to capture each instance of a serialized number:

 Drawing of a product list: showing item name, quantity, location, and a unique serial number for each serialized item